zephyrproject-rtos/zephyr/samples/net/wpanusb/README.rst

     This is the standard default config.
 This can be used by itself for hardware which has native 802.15.4 support.

-- :file:`overlay-cc1200.conf`
-    This overlay config enables support for CC1200

 - :file:`overlay-cc2520.conf`
     This overlay config enables support for CC2520